 Washburn is a very small town located in the state of Tennessee.
 With a population of 4,189 people and just one neighborhood, Washburn is the 142nd largest community in Tennessee.

-When you are in Washburn, you'll notice that it is more blue-collar than most other communities in America.
-49.57% of Washburn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Washburn is a town of construction workers and builders, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Washburn who work in office and administrative support (9.08%), healthcare (8.38%), and management occupations (5.89%).
+Washburn is a blue-collar town, with 48.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Washburn is a town of service providers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Washburn who work in office and administrative support (8.22%), healthcare (6.43%), and food service (6.04%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Washburn is worth considering.

 The people who call Washburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washburn residents report their race to be White, followed by Native American.
-Important ancestries of people in Washburn include English, Irish, German, Scottish, and Italian.
+Important ancestries of people in Washburn include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Washburn is English.
 Other important languages spoken here include Spanish and Italian.